Regnal years of English and British monarchs

-The regnal years of English monarchs are the official regnal years of the monarchs of the Kingdom of England from 1066, the Kingdom of Great Britain from May 1707 to January 1801, and the United Kingdom since January 1801.
-The regnal calendar ("nth year of the reign of King X", abbreviated to "n X", etc.) continues to be used in many official British government and legal documents of historical interest, notably parliamentary statutes.
+The regnal years of English and British monarchs are the official regnal years of the monarchs of the Kingdom of England from 1066 to May 1707, the Kingdom of Great Britain from May 1707 to January 1801, and the United Kingdom since January 1801.
+The regnal calendar ("nth year of the reign of King X", abbreviated to "n X", etc.) continues to be utilised in many official British government and legal documents of historical interest, notably parliamentary statutes prior to 1963, and prior to 1867 in the case law collected in the year books, nominative reporters, and digests, and in the reports republished in the English Reports and Revised Reports.

 Overview

 For centuries, English official public documents have been dated according to the regnal years of the ruling monarch.
-Traditionally, parliamentary statutes are referenced by regnal year, e.g. the Occasional Conformity Act 1711 is officially referenced as "10 Anne c.
+Traditionally, parliamentary statutes are referenced by regnal year, e.g. the Occasional Conformity Act 1711 is officially referenced as "10 Ann. c.
 6" (read as "the sixth chapter of the statute of the parliamentary session that sat in the 10th year of the reign of Queen Anne").
-In the event of a second session, or a second Parliament, in the same regnal year the chapter numbering would reset.
-As a result, either an "s.
-2" or "sess.
-2" to indicate the second session, or an "Stat.
-2" to indicate a second Parliament would be added.
-For example, the Queen Regent's Prerogative Act 1554 is cited as "1 Mary s.
-3 c.
-1" because it was the first act passed in the third session of the parliament begun in the first year of the reign of Queen Mary, and the Riot Act is cited as "1 Geo 1 Stat.
-2. c.
-5.", being the fifth act passed in the second parliament of the first year of the reign of George I.

 Regnal years are calculated from the official date (year, month and day) of a monarch's accession.
 For example, King George III acceded on 25 October 1760.
 That marks the beginning of his first regnal year.
 His second regnal year starts on 25 October 1761, his third regnal year on 25 October 1762, and so on.
 When a monarch dies, abdicates or is deposed, the regnal year comes to an end (whether the full year has run its course or not).
 A new regnal year begins from a new date, with a new monarch.

 As different monarchs begin their reigns at different times, the exact month and day when a regnal year begins varies across reigns.
 For example, Elizabeth I's regnal year starts on 17 November, James I's on 24 March, Charles I's on 27 March, and so on.